Yichangcs/Machine/README.md

 # Machine
-The Register-Machine Simulator in SICP which is implementd in Scheme.
+The Register-Machine Simulator in SICP[1] which is implementd in Scheme.

 ## what is a Register-Machine(Simulator)
 A Register-Machine consists of servral parts: